 Do you have questions about your rights during the COVID-19 pandemic?
-Visit the American Diabetes Association’s (ADA's) Safe at School COVID-19 Resources and Information page for more information.
+Visit the ADA's Safe at School COVID-19 Resources and Information page for more information.

 Federal law gives students the right to receive the diabetes care they need to be safe and participate in school activities just like any other child.
 Schools should provide the following:

 - Trained staff to monitor blood sugar (blood glucose) levels and administer insulin and glucagon

 - Trained staff to provide diabetes care during field trips, extracurricular events, and all school-sponsored activities

 - Capable students permitted to self-manage their diabetes anytime, anywhere